espressif/esp-idf/docs/en/api-reference/system/freertos.rst

       - Affinity
       - Priority
     * - Idle Tasks (``IDLEx``)
-      - An idle task (``IDLEx``) is created for (and pinned to) each CPU, where ``x`` is the CPU's number.
+      - An idle task (``IDLEx``) is created for (and pinned to) each CPU core, where ``x`` is the CPU core's number
       - :ref:`CONFIG_FREERTOS_IDLE_TASK_STACKSIZE`
-      - CPUx
+      - Core x
       - ``0``
     * - FreeRTOS Timer Task (``Tmr Svc``)
-      - FreeRTOS will create the Timer Service/Daemon Task if any FreeRTOS Timer APIs are called by the application.
+      - FreeRTOS will create the Timer Service/Daemon Task if any FreeRTOS Timer APIs are called by the application
       - :ref:`CONFIG_FREERTOS_TIMER_TASK_STACK_DEPTH`
-      - CPU0
+      - Core 0
       - :ref:`CONFIG_FREERTOS_TIMER_TASK_PRIORITY`
     * - Main Task (``main``)
       - Task that simply calls ``app_main``.
 This task will self delete when ``app_main`` returns